Amid Djokovic backlash, Australia grapples with omicron wave

 “Tell your population, ‘Stay in your houses, you can’t go past your letterbox after 8 p.m. for days and months on end.’
 And then you’re told, ‘OK, we’ve put in the hard yards,’” says Thomas, whose company, Anthem Entertainment, is now facing its 23rd consecutive month of financial loss as bookings once again dry up.
 “But then here we go again.
 Again.
 Again!”

+Faced with the explosion of infections, the government of the most populous state, New South Wales, ultimately backtracked and reimposed mask mandates last month.
+But by then, epidemiologists say, it was too late.

 While deaths and hospitalizations remain relatively low, the vaccines have not stopped the spread of the virus.
-Australia’s vaccine program — which has resulted in around 80% of the total population having at least one jab — also began later than many other Western countries, leaving much of its population yet to qualify for a booster.
+Australia’s vaccine program — under which around 80% of the total population has received at least one jab — also began later than many other Western countries, leaving much of its population yet to qualify for a booster.

 “Vaccination alone isn’t good enough,” says epidemiologist Adrian Esterman, chair of biostatistics and epidemiology at the University of South Australia.
 “We were doing so well, until New South Wales decided it didn’t want to go into lockdown.”